MaximVanchev/TaskPrioritizationAPI/README.md

 - .NET Core SDK (>= 6.0)
 - SQL Server (MSSQL) or access to a Cloud Docker MSSQL Container

+### Future Improvements
+- Add user authentication and authorization
+- Implement task categorization and labels
+- Introduce a priority calculation algorithm with more sophisticated rules

 ### Installation

 1. Clone the repository: